-ELA student language proficiency is assessed using the WIDA assessment programme.
+ELA student language proficiency is assessed using the MAP Test.
 Students are tested to ascertain the level of support needed with an emphasis on helping them join the mainstream class as soon as they are able.

 Pull Out Support - up to 2 lessons per day including daily language and basic literacy skills.